-Our Father, who art in heaven, Hallowed be thy Name.
-Thy kingdom come.
+OUR Father, who art in Heaven, Hallowed be thy Name.
+Thy kingdom

+I Then shall the Bishop, turning to the People, rehearse distinctly the Ten come.
 Thy will be done on earth, As it is in heaven.
 Give us this day our daily bread.
 And forgive us our trespasses, As we forgive those who trespass against us.
-And lead us not into temptation; But deliver us from evil: For thine is the kingdom, and the power, and the glory, for ever and ever.
+And lead us not into temptation; But deliver us from evil: For thine is the kingdom, and the power, and the glory for ever and ever.
 Amen.